bamboo-io/bamboo-copy/REWARDS-INFO.md

 ## What is BAM Rewards?

 Bamboo gives users the opportunity to earn rewards based on in-app activity.
-Rewards are paid in BAM tokens valued at approximately $X and can be sold for cash at any point.
+Rewards are paid in BAM tokens and can be sold for cash at any point.
 When users activate rewards and maintain 2% of the BAM in your portfolio users are eligible to get BAM rewards.

 ## What is $BAM?

 BAM is the native reward token used on the Bamboo platform used as a unit of account.

-BAM Rewards
+### BAM Rewards

 |Action|$BAM Rewards|Rewards value|
 |------|------------|-------------|